aquasecurity/deployments/enforcers/micro_enforcer/aws_fargate_sidecar/README.md

    - Appends the Aqua sidecar container to the task definition.
 6. **Write Output JSON**: Saves the updated task definition to a file or prints it to the console.

-## Error Handling
+ ## Error Handling and Notes

-- Reports errors in reading input files.
-- Ensures the specified Docker image exists or pulls it from the registry.
-- Prints error messages for issues in modifying the task definition.

-## Notes
+- The script validates input files and checks for missing dependencies.

-- Docker must be running on the system where this script is executed.
+- Docker must be running for local setups (non CloudShell setups).
-- Ensure AWS IAM roles and permissions are properly configured to use the provided ARNs.
+- Ensure AWS IAM roles and permissions are correctly configured.

 ## License

-This script is provided as-is, without any warranties.
-Users are responsible for ensuring its compatibility and security in their environments.
+This script is provided as-is, with no warranties.
+Users are responsible for verifying security and compatibility in their environments.